stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Paladin/Ancients/index.md

 When you use your oath powers, you expend 1 mana and choose which effect to create.
 Some oath effects require attack rolls.
 When you use such an effect, your disciple spell attack roll is used.

 #### Nature's Wrath
 As an action, you can cause spectral vines to spring up and reach for a creature within 10 feet of you that you can see.
 The creature is restrained on a successful spell attack roll vs the target's Strength or Dexterity defence.
-While restrained by the vines, the creature makes a Strength or Dexterity defence check against your spell attack roll at the end of each of its turns.
+While restrained by the vines, the creature makes a Strength or Dexterity defence check against your spell skill at the end of each of its turns.
 On a success, it frees itself and the vines vanish.

 #### Turn the Faithless
 As an action, you present your holy symbol, make a spell attack vs the Wisdom defence of each fey or fiend within 30 feet of you that can hear you.
 On a hit, the creature is turned for 1 minute or until it takes damage.

-A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you. **((unsure if this should be changed it just removed?:: It also can't take reactions.))** For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
+A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
+For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.

 If the creature's true form is concealed by an illusion, shapeshifting, or other effect, that form is revealed while it is turned.